 There are several aspects to Advanced PLM.
 In order to manage the complexity, it is best to consider them in parallel.
 The results of the PLM Financial Framework and PLM Standardisation initiatives can then be applied in a very focused way.

 First and foremost, how well are the PLM Team managing the implementation, as managers?
 How do the management tools and techniques compare to those in other companies?

 If a PLM implementation is badly managed, then the outcome for the company is unlikely to be excellent.
 Establishing norms for PLM Governance will make the activity of management easier to see, easier to learn and easier to improve.

 The term 'PLM Best Practice' is widely misused.
 There are many claims of "Best Practice" to be found, but none of them have ever been validated.
 The term is often applied by vendors and advisors to mean "what we think is a good idea".

 PLM Best Practice is far too important to be left in this vague state.
-The Advanced PLM initiative will capture and codify PLM Best Practice so that everyone in the industry can endorse and adopt it.
+The PLMIG has extensive experience in formulating PLM methodologies, and will leverage the Advanced PLM initiative to capture and codify PLM Best Practice so that everyone in the industry can endorse and adopt it.